python/cpython/Doc/library/sqlite3.rst

 .. literalinclude:: ../includes/sqlite3/adapter_point_2.py

-How to Convert SQLite Values to Custom Python Types
+How to convert SQLite values to custom Python types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Writing an adapter lets you convert *from* custom Python types *to* SQLite